CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 loading models trained in version 2.3 using version 2.5, or loading models trained in version 2.8 using version 2.10 is supported).

-To distinguish between H5 models and json models with H5 weight files, FOQUS requires the convention ('model1.h5', 'model1.py') and ('model2.json', 'model2_weights.h5', 'model2.py')
-when naming model files.
+To distinguish between legacy Keras H5 models and json models with H5 weight files, FOQUS requires the convention ('model1.h5', 'model1.py') and ('model2.json', 'model2_weights.h5', 'model2.py') when naming model files.
 Users should note that defining network layers and training the network is independent of saved file format, and only the code after `model.summary()` in the script below will change.
 See the 'training_customnormform' example scripts for specific syntax to save models as each Keras file format and non-Keras file type.